magenta-aps/mox/doc/user/api/import.rst

 .. http:put:: /(service)/(object)/(regex:uuid)

-   An Import operation creates or overwrites a object from the JSON payload and returns the UUID for the object.
+   The Import operation creates or overwrites an object from the JSON payload and returns the UUID for the object.

    If there is no object with the UUID or the object with that UUID have been :ref:`deleted <DeleteOperation>` or :ref:`passivated <PassivateOperation>`,